gurrrrrrett3/light/README.md

 # Holy Light

-(Holy) Light is a lightweight, advanced Remote Event wrapper for roblox.
+(Holy) Light is a lightweight, advanced Remote Event wrapper for Roblox.